bonitasoft/bonita-doc/md/user-application-case-list.md

   * Started by.
 The initiator of the case
   * Start date.
 The date and time this case has been instantiated.
 It is displayed in the format of the logged in user locale or chosen application language.
   * Archived cases only: End date
   * Open cases only: Available tasks.
-Number of tasks the loggued user can do in this case at that very moment in the case lifetime (in the "To do" or "My tasks" basket)
+Number of tasks the logged in user can do in this case at that very moment in the case lifetime (in the "To do" or "My tasks" basket)
   * "..." icon, to navigate to the [case details](#case-details)
   * If available for the case, the next row displays the case search keys (between 1 and 5)